Onetatcode/Shell-Clone/README.md

 [![progress-banner](https://backend.codecrafters.io/progress/shell/b9be8365-6b66-4bd6-b277-ed4641221e08)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)

-This is a starting point for Python solutions to the ["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).
+This is my Take on teh Build your shell Challenge by CodeCrafter ["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).

-In this challenge, you'll build your own POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
-Along the way, you'll learn about shell command parsing, REPLs, builtin commands, and more.
+In this challenge, i started on building my own POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
+Along the way, i look onto learning about shell command parsing, REPLs, builtin commands, and more.

 **Note**: If you're viewing this repo on GitHub, head over to